maeble/Windows-Program-Lock/README.md

 ## Setup
 **1. Configuration**
-- change the configuration in `src\settings.py`:
+- change the configuration in `src\settings.py`.
+The variables are already filled with example configurations.
+Just replace them and adapt it to your needs.
+  - configure which program should be controlled.
+Example:
+    ```python
+    # the program that is to be locked
+    PROGRAM="steam.exe"
+    ```
-  - configure times in which it is allowed to use the programm in `time_settings.py`:
+  - configure the times in which it is allowed to use the program:
     - edit the allowed timespans in the `ALLOWED_TIME` dictionary.
     Example configuration:
     ```python